supabase/auth/README.md

 ```json
 SITE_URL/#access_token=jwt-token-representing-the-user&token_type=bearer&expires_in=3600&refresh_token=a-refresh-token&type=invite
 ```

-Your app should detect the query params in the fragment and use them to set the session (supabase-js does this automatically)

 You can use the `type` param to redirect the user to a password set form in the case of `invite` or `recovery`, or show an account confirmed/welcome message in the case of `signup`, or direct them to some additional onboarding flow